FracVX/ScriptCodeInnovations/README.md

 # ScriptCodeInnovations
-For Blog Code Updates in scoinn.com
+For Blog Code Updates at scoinn.com